Back to news

 What follows is how the labs are actually doing this, where it works, and where it bites.

 The AI industry's hunger for training data doesn't let up.
-GPT-4 was trained on an estimated 13 trillion tokens, and more recent models have run well past that.
+GPT-4 was trained on an estimated 13 trillion tokens (opens in a new tab), and more recent models have run well past that.
 (Specific token counts for newer releases like Llama 4 and GLM-5.2 get quoted loosely and often inaccurately, so treat any single headline figure with caution.)
 Either way, these numbers cover a large slice of the high-quality text on the public internet, and they're closing in on the limit of what's actually out there.

 That scarcity has changed how models get built.
 Synthetic data has gone from a side experiment to a standard part of the training pipeline at every major lab.
 The shift isn't small.
-Gartner estimated that around 60% of the data used in AI projects was synthetic by 2024, up from a tiny fraction a few years earlier, and reporting puts the synthetic share of recent frontier-model training data somewhere in the 30-60% range.
+Gartner estimated that around 60% of the data used in AI projects was synthetic by 2024 (opens in a new tab), up from a tiny fraction a few years earlier, and reporting puts the synthetic share of recent frontier-model training data somewhere in the 30-60% range.

 The Techniques